prggmr/Prggmr-iConsole/README.md

 ## Introduction ##

-> iConsole is a unix like interactive console written with the Prggmr framework.
+Prggmr-iConsole is a unix like interactive console written with the Prggmr framework.

-> The console allows for multiple user accounts with authentication, with the possibility to develop an unlimited number of commands defined by a single method.
+The console allows for multiple user accounts with authentication, and command based event execution.

 ## Minimum Requirements ##